-Volatile market and industry trends, in particular, unfavorable changes in supply or demand for solar power products throughout the value chain, and continued substantial downward pressure on the prices of our products will have a negative impact on our business and results of operations.
+Industry trends, in particular, oversupply, will have a negative impact on our business and results of operations.

-The sales volume and prices of our solar power products depend on a variety of factors, including supply and demand for solar power products in key solar markets.
-The solar industry has seen an increase in demand for solar power products due in part to the improvement of global economic conditions since 2009, when the global economic downturn materially reduced demand for solar power products.
-Despite a recovery in demand, the prices of solar power products have been volatile in recent years due to the unstable supply of solar power products.
+The sales volume and prices of our solar power products depend on a variety of factors, including the supply of solar power products in key solar markets.
+Despite of a recovery in demand in 2010 due partially to the improvement of global economic conditions, the prices of solar power products have been volatile in recent years due to the unstable supply of solar power products.
 The solar industry is expected to continue to be highly competitive.
-Increased production efficiencies and improved technologies may further reduce costs of polysilicon and other silicon raw materials, which have already declined significantly over the past few years.
-Potential further expansion of manufacturing capacity in the future by our competitors, by us or by potential new entrants into the market, given the relatively low barriers to entry, may result in continued excess capacity in the industry.
-In addition, decreases in prices of other energies such as oil, electricity and wind power may also negatively affect the demand for solar power products, as well as projects.
+Increased production efficiencies, improved technologies and potential further expansion of manufacturing capacity in the future by our competitors, by us or by potential new entrants into the market, given the relatively low barriers to entry, may result in continued excess capacity in the industry.
+If the markets for solar power products continue to suffer from oversupply resulting in reduced prices, our business and results of operations would be materially and adversely affected.